PlantExpertVQA: A Visual Question Answering Dataset for Benchmarking Vision-Language Models in Plant Science: Technical Validation

 \subsection{Domain Expert Review: Phase One}

-For expert evaluation, we created a web interface hosting our entire dataset.
-This interface allowed a team of experienced botanists to review question-answer relevancy and identify related issues through a submission form.
-Example page from the website is shown in \autoref{fig: phase 1 form}.
+The primary objective of this initial evaluation phase was to establish a baseline of scientific validity across the foundational question-answer pairs and intercept any recurring structural flaws.
+To facilitate this massive undertaking, we created a custom web interface hosting our entire dataset.
+This interface allowed a team of experienced botanists to efficiently review question-answer relevancy and identify related issues through a structured submission form.
+An example page from the website is shown in \autoref{fig: phase 1 form}.

-Initial Specialist Feedback showed satisfactory performance across eight question categories.
-But some associated answers relied heavily on generic fallback; they contained no correlation with the questions.
-This was prevalent in the Counterfactual reasoning questions.
-While the questions themselves were correctly posed hypothetical scenarios (e.g., "What visual features would be different if this plant were healthy?")Their answers were occasionally paired with simple diagnostic statements (e.g., A: "The diagnosis is Tomato Yellow Leaf Curl Virus.").

-We identified this problem to be caused by poor specificity in this category specific answer generation.
-To address this problem, we performed Hierarchical Correction Pipeline to all 27,242 counterfactual QA pairs.
+Initial specialist feedback showed satisfactory performance across eight question categories.
+However, some associated answers relied heavily on generic fallback templates that contained no correlation with the questions.
+This was prevalent in the Counterfactual Reasoning category.
+While the questions themselves were correctly posed hypothetical scenarios (e.g., ``What visual features would be different if this plant were healthy?''), their answers were occasionally paired with simple diagnostic statements (e.g., A: ``The diagnosis is Tomato Yellow Leaf Curl Virus.'').
+We identified this problem as poor specificity in counterfactual answer generation.
+To address it, we applied a Hierarchical Correction Pipeline to the 94,500 counterfactual QA pairs whose answers relied on generic fallback templates.